America (1924 film): Casting

 Griffith used many popular movie actors at the time, but he felt that there was no need for them to play the roles in his films, and could not afford most of them anyway, after they began to consume nearly all of his money in expensive productions.
 As a result, Lillian Gish, who acted in a well known film of his, Orphans of the Storm, departed him after he could not pay any more for her services, and left him with Carol Dempster, who had far less appeal than Gish.
 She showed very little on-camera allure with Neil Hamilton, and only good with reaction scenes and had limited facial expressions.
 Additionally United States Armed Forces personnel were used as extras.

 Filming

 Filming took place at Richmond, Virginia and Somers, New York.
-During filming, a soldier's arm was blown off.
+During the filming of a recreation of the Battle of Bunker Hill at Somers, a 19-year-old soldier's arm was blown off while reloading a cannon.
 As Charles Emmett Mack recalled, "Neil Hamilton and I went to neighboring towns and raised a fund for him—I doing a song and dance and Neil collecting a coin."